 Part I Crimes occur with sufficient frequency to provide an adequate basis for comparison.
 These totals are submitted monthly to the State of California Department of Justice where they are recorded and then forwarded to the Federal Bureau of Investigations for their annual Uniform Crime Report (UCR).

 What is Uniform Crime Reporting?

 Uniform Crime Reporting (UCR) is a statewide law enforcement program designed to provide a nationwide view of crime based on the submission of statistics by law enforcement agencies throughout the country.
 Each agency is required to report monthly crime statistics to the California Department of Justice, which will in turn be forwarded to the FBI.
 The FBI then uses this information to publish their annual Uniform Crime Report.

 For practical purposes, the reporting of offenses known is limited to the crime classifications listed in the Part I Crimes Summary because they are crimes most likely to be reported and crimes that occur with sufficient frequency to provide an adequate basis for comparison.

-The following table includes annual totals for the 2012 and 2013 Part I Crimes in the City of Santa Clara:
+The following table includes annual totals for Part I Crimes in the City of Santa Clara:

 |Part I Crimes